vippsas/vipps-developers/contact.md

 add them in the `To:` or `CC:` field of the email.
 Any updates to the issue will be sent to all email addresses in the original email.

-## Adding additional information

-If you want to send additional information about the same issue, please reply to the email, without changing the `Subject` line.

-Please remove previous communication when replying to an email, do _not_ quote all the other messages.
-We already have them.

 # Automatic reply

 You will get an auto-reply from us with an issue number like `VSD-1234` in the `Subject` line.